Brain Research, Learning and the Arts: Emotion, Movement, and Persistence (3–6)

 Loretta now thoroughly enjoys being part of the GAINS team in Nebo District, where she works with teachers and students to explore connections between music and other elementary subjects.

 She has published numerous academic articles and a book.
-She plays clarinet with the Orchestra at Temple Square, part of the Mormon Tabernacle Choir family of performing groups.
+She plays clarinet with the Orchestra at Temple Square, part of The Tabernacle Choir at Temple Square family of performing groups.
 She loves spending time with her husband, children, and grandchildren.
 They enjoy working together on projects around the house and watching their chickens act like chickens.

 Holly has been a performer since early childhood.
 She has always loved the arts, which have played a vital role in her life.
 Currently she is a private vocal coach and continues to sing professionally when she is not dancing.
 “Dance was always a way to express and communicate what I couldn’t write down in words.
 Music was always a way I could express what I felt in my heart and share with others.”
 When she is not teaching dance, she can be found singing, teaching private voice, performing, creating things, and playing with her kiddos (ages 3-4) and her dear, patient husband, finding all kinds of adventures.
 She loves getting her hands dirty gardening and making things beautiful.
 She also loves making friends and being with family.
 She is great at making sandwiches and has helped manage her parents’ Hogi Yogi in Springville for many years.

 Holly danced with Brigham Young Dance Makers for 14 years and sang throughout the state doing programs for Utah State Legislature and other groups.
 At age 8 she toured the Western States with Saturday’s Warrior and played Annie in a BYU Homecoming Spectacular.
 She won the State Fair Talent Competition and recorded Janice Kapp Perry’s “I’m Trying to Be Like Jesus,” including songs like “Love is Spoken Here,” “I Love to See the Temple,” and others.